abhinavgitin/Data-Structures-Algorithm/README.md

 ## Quick start — compile & run

-Most solutions are plain Java files.
+Most solutions are plain Java files Soon will include in C and JavaScript too.
 From PowerShell you can compile and run a single solution like this:

 ```powershell
 # compile